Androloma maccullochii (W. Kirby, 1837)

 Photograph copyright: Merrill A. Peterson

-Androloma maccullochii is a distinctive medium-sized (FW length 11 - 16 mm) day-flying black moth with light yellow patches on the forewing that are traversed by black veins that flies in boreal and montane forests during spring and summer.
+Androloma maccullochii is a distinctive, medium-sized (FW length 11 - 16 mm), day-flying black moth that flies in boreal and montane forests during spring and summer.
+It has light yellow patches on the forewing that are traversed by black veins.
 The central light area on the forewings of both sexes appear to have a large black V or Y-shaped mark in addition to the black veins, with the bar-like orbicular and reniform spots forming the upper part of the letter-shaped mark.
 Metallic scales produce shiny patches in the black portions of the forewings.
 The costa of the male is swollen at mid-wing forming a groove posteriorly.
-The hindwing is black with different-colored light areas in the two sexes, white in males and light yellow like the forewing patches in females.
+The hindwing is black with different-colored light areas in the two sexes: white in males and light yellow, like the forewing patches, in females.
 The hindwing pattern is similar in males and females with medial and lateral patches separated by a large black bar at the position of the discal spot.
 All of the veins traversing these pale spots are black.
 The fringes of both wings are entirely black.
 The head is black with yellow patches lateral to the eyes.
 The thorax is black with yellow patches on each side of midline on the collar and yellow tegulae.
 The tibias of the prothoracic and metathoracic legs are bright orange.
 The abdomen is black with light scales on the dorsal aspect of the anterior segments.
 The eyes are bare.
 Both sexes have antennae with black and white ringed segments and are simple with a long club-like thickening of the distal half.

 This species is most similar to Alypia ridingsii, a species that is found in steppe habitats.
 Both sexes of this species have light yellow areas on both wings, so males are unlikely to be confused with A. maccullochii in which this area is white on the hindwing.
 Only the two most caudal veins in the outer pale area of A. ridingsii are black, while all of the veins in this field are black in A. maccullochii.
 In addition, A. ridingsii only has orange on the mid-tibia and lacks orange tibia on the foreleg unlike A. maccullochii.